 1.11 Project Description:

 The objective of this project is to design a product that improves the quality of daily life for visually impaired people.
 Visual impairment is defined as “a decrease in the ability to see to a certain degree that causes problems not fixable by usual means, such as glasses,” (Blind vs. Visually Impaired: What's the Difference? : IBVI: Blog 2020).
-Daily life activities could include household tasks, such as cooking, cleaning and improved reliability when locating specific items; as well as tasks outside of ones’ home, which can range from grocery shopping, getting to and from locations, and distinguishing people in common areas.
-Customers have expressed that having increased mobility which can aid in a safer environment for the visually impaired is a concern.
+Daily life activities could include household tasks, such as cooking, cleaning and increased reliability when locating specific items; as well as tasks outside of ones’ home, which can range from grocery shopping, getting to and from locations, and distinguishing people in common areas.
+Customers have expressed that having increased mobility can aid in a safer environment for the visually impaired.

 1.12 Key Goals:

 The team wishes to create a product to improve the quality of life for the visually impaired members of society which is broadly accessible.
-This project is set out to assist in the mobility and independence of the visually impaired while also being low in cost compared to competing products.
-The team also would like the design to assist the visually impaired to either gain or maintain employment.
+This project is set out to assist in the mobility and independence of the visually impaired in their daily activities, promote individuals to become more active and keep them safe while completing complex tasks. .

 1.13 Market:

 The primary market is people who have severe visual impairment, to the point of total lack of vision.
-Secondary to that would be those who have drastically poor/low vision but retain some vision or sense of light.
-The secondary market is any member of the general public that uses public facilities while also having issues with navigation around public spaces.
+Also, in this market are people who have drastically poor/low vision but retain some vision or sense of light.
+Any member of the general public that uses public facilities while also having issues with navigation around public spaces could be a possible consumer of our product . l

-The device could also be considered a rehabilitation device and be sold to rehabilitation clinics.
-The product could also be sold to transportation facilities, such as state/local Departments of Transportation and other transit systems such as subways, bus-stops and cross walks.
+The secondary market for our device will also be rehabilitation clinics for use during Orientation and Mobility training.
+Another product consumeris transportation facilities; state/local Departments of Transportation and other transit systems such as subways, bus-stops and cross walks.

 1.14 Assumptions:

 The team will be operating under specific assumptions.
-First, the team assumes that the visually impaired are those whose vision is not functional enough to gather sufficient information to discern their surroundings.
+First, the team assumes that the visually impaired are those whose vision is not functional enough to gather sufficient information to discern new surroundings.
 They will also be assumed to have undergone Orientation and Mobility training/rehabilitation.
 They will assume impaired people are not fully comfortable in current society due to said condition.
 Finally, they will assume the device must either have a simple interface or not require visual assistance in its use.

 1.15 Stakeholders: